JetBrains/Qodana/topics/qodana-cloud-release-notes.md

 ## January-May 2026

-Starting today, the %product% team will publish a monthly summary of everything that is shipped in Qodana Cloud.
+Starting today, the %product% team will publish a monthly summary of everything that has shipped in Qodana Cloud.
-Whether it’s a new feature, a bug squashed, or a behind-the-scenes improvement that makes the platform faster or more reliable, you'll find it here.
+Whether it’s a new feature, a bug fix, or a behind-the-scenes improvement that makes the platform faster or more reliable, you'll find it here.

 We’ll publish each edition on a dedicated page in the Qodana documentation, so you'll always have a single place to check what's new.